coyo8/coyo8.github.io/_posts/2017-03-14-SOLID-principle-in-Swift.md

 * A messaging application uses this class to receive the message
 * A graphical application uses this class to draw the message on the UI

-Do you think it is violeting the SRP?
+Do you think it is violating the SRP?

 **YES**

 The InterPlanetMessageReceiver class is actually performing two different things.
-First, it handles the messaging, and then displaying the message on GUI.
+First, it handles the messaging, and second, displaying the message on GUI.
 This causes some interesting problems:

 1. Swifty must include the GUI into the messaging application and also while deploying the messaging application, we must include the GUI library.
 2. A change to the InterPlanetMessageReceiver class for the graphical application may lead to a change, build, and test for the messaging application, and vice-versa.

-Swifty was frustrated with the amount to changes it required.
-He thought it would be a minute job but now he has already spends hours on it.
+Swifty got frustrated with the amount of changes it required.
+He thought it would be a minute job but now he has already spent hours on it.
 So he decided do make a change into his program and fix this dependency.

 This is what Swifty came up with